Can I Get a Moment?: Promotion

-Mauboy promoted "Can I Get a Moment?" with radio interviews on Smallzy's Surgery (3 October 2014), Fitzy and Wippa (23 October 2014) and Joy 94.9 (31 October 2014).
+Mauboy promoted "Can I Get a Moment?" with radio interviews on Smallzy's Surgery (3 October 2014), Fitzy & Wippa (23 October 2014) and Joy 94.9 (31 October 2014).
 On 20 October 2014, she performed the song during the grand final live decider show of the sixth series of The X Factor Australia.
 For the performance, Mauboy wore a gold outfit covered in tassels and performed in front of a background of honeycomb patterns.
 Similarly, Take 40 Australia wrote that they loved "the sassy Beyoncé-style" choreography.
-Annabel Ross of The Sydney Morning Herald described Mauboy's performance as "vivacious".
+Annabel Ross of the Sydney Morning Herald described Mauboy's performance as "vivacious".

 Mauboy also performed "Can I Get a Moment?" on Sunrise (22 October 2014) and at Sony Foundation's Wharf4Ward fundraiser in Sydney (23 October 2014).
 On 26 November 2014, she performed the song at the 2014 ARIA Music Awards.
 On 4 December 2014, Mauboy performed "Can I Get a Moment?" at the Sydney Opera House in a lemon dress to launch the 2015 Australia Day celebrations.
 She also performed "Can I Get a Moment?" at iHeartRadio's first Ultimate Pool Party at the Ivy Pool Club in Sydney on 6 December 2014.